-If you've upgraded to iOS 10 or macOS Sierra, there are a whole bunch of messaging improvements to explore and play with, including bubble and screen effects, tapbacks and big emoji, and handwriting and Digital Touch options.
+If you're running iOS 10 or macOS Sierra or higher on your iPhone, iPad, or Mac, there are a whole bunch of messaging improvements to explore and play with, including bubble and screen effects, tapbacks and big emoji, and handwriting and Digital Touch options.

-But what happens when you send a message with one of these options to a friend not rocking iOS 10 or macOS Sierra?
+But what happens when you send a message with one of these options to a friend not rocking iOS 10 or macOS Sierra or higher?
 Here's how the new messages show up on older iPhone, iPads, and Macs.

 Bubble and screen effects